 Orientation & Basic Tools Training: Join us for a brief orientation on the organization and what we do, followed by basic hand and power tools training (band saw, drill press, 12" disc sander, and chop saw).
 Those not interested in volunteering on the shop floor don't need to stay for the tools training.

 Advanced Power Tools Training: Designed for volunteers with some prior woodworking experience, this training includes a brief orientation on the organization and what we do, followed by training on advanced power tools (table saw, planer, and router).

-Open Shop Night (Wednesdays 6:30 – 9:30 PM): This volunteer opportunity is open to all levels of experience and interest, and is a chance to assist with a variety of shop and boat-related projects and learn about other hands-on volunteer opportunities.
+Open Shop Night (Wednesdays 6:30 – 9:30 PM): This volunteer opportunity is open to all levels of experience and interest, and is a chance to assist with a variety of shop and boat-related projects.
 It’s a relaxed and fun way to get involved in boatbuilding activities, and provides us with very valuable assistance in our programming.
-Pizza and beverages are provided in exchange for your time and participation.
+Pizza is provided in exchange for your time and participation.
 Check calendar for holiday or staff-related closings.
 Saturday training sessions are required for power tools use.
 If you are unable to complete a training before your first open shop, you may attend and assist in non-power tool related jobs.

 What does WTF mean?

 Women: people who identify as women

 Trans: transgender people who identify with any gender: man, woman, nonbinary, agender, etc.